currentslab/fastlangid/README.md

 Master version is also trained with identifying Cantonese (zh-yue) text from Mozilla Common Voice corpus text.
 Currently the model is senstive to non cantonese text mixing inside the sentence, hence please use the model with care.

-To use Cantonese prediction, it recommended to force feeding text to the second stage prediction
+To use Cantonese prediction, it recommended to force inference using the second stage prediction

 ```
 lang_code = langid.predict('平嘢有冇好嘢?', force_second=True)